MuhammadKhoshnaw/BasicMVIApp/README.md

 also observe the errors from from view model. and we also have the onViewReady() method which will be called when the view is ready for extra change that the child activity might need.

+We also have runIntent method which used by the sub activities to run an intent in the lifecycle scope of the activity.

 ```
 abstract class StandardActivity<B : ViewDataBinding, V : StandardViewModel<*, *>> :
     MVIActivity<B, V>(), StandardView<B, V> {